 Income and expenses originating from transactions that, for contractual or legal reasons, consider the possibility of offsetting and for which the Company intends either to settle on a net basis, or to recover the asset and settle the liability simultaneously, are stated net in the statement of comprehensive income and the statement of financial position.
-The consolidated financial statements as of December 31, 2020 and 2019, do not reflect any offset income and expenses in the statement of comprehensive income.
+The interim consolidated financial statements as of June 30, 2021 and December 31, 2020, do not reflect any offset income and expenses in the statement of comprehensive income.